14 Strawberry Picking Farms in New Jersey

 If you’re looking for a farm rich with history, Bonacorsi Family Farm is an excellent destination.
 In the 1920s, the Bonacorsi family (then spelled “Bonaccorsi”) arrived at Ellis Island from Giarre, Sicily, establishing a farm in Oswego County, New York.
 Since then, the family has long engaged in agriculture, leading to the eventual founding of Bonacorsi Family Farm.
 With roughly 50 acres of land, this farm is deeply rooted in a history and passion for creating locally grown, quality crops.

-Bonacorsi Family Farm in Frenchtown, New Jersey is open Monday to Thursday from 10 a.m. to 4 p.m. and Friday to Sunday from 9 a.m. to 4 p.m.
-On Wednesdays, they also offer twilight strawberry picking from 6:30 p.m. to 8:30 p.m.
+Bonacorsi Family Farm in Frenchtown, New Jersey is open daily from 9 a.m. to 4 p.m.
+On Tuesdays and Wednesdays, they also offer twilight strawberry picking from 6 p.m. to 8 p.m.

 Bonacorsi Family Farm updates their strawberry picking availability through their Facebook page, so be sure to check it before going for the most up-to-date information.